brozena/al-folio/_pages/var.md

 ### Granger Causality Testing

-I incorporated Granger causality tests in order to better assess the predictive capacity of the Oura sleep score on self-reported mood states.
+I incorporated Granger causality tests to better assess the predictive capacity of the Oura sleep score on self-reported mood states.
 Granger causality defines one type of relationship between time series <d-cite key="grangerInvestigating1969"></d-cite> and states that a variable *Granger causes* another variable if "the prediction of one time series is improved by incorporating the knowledge of a second time series" <d-cite key="boseVector2017"></d-cite>.

-Here, two autoregressive models are fit to the first time series, once with and once without the inclusion of the second time series.
+Two autoregressive models are fit to the first time series, once with and once without the inclusion of the second time series.
 The improvement of the prediction is measured as the ratio of variance of the error terms.
 The null hypothesis states that the first variable *does not* Granger cause the second variable and is rejected if the coefficients for the lagged values of the first variable are significant.

-For the purposes of this study, Granger causation tests were applied using sleep scores as a single predictor and each mood state as outcome variables.
+In this study, Granger causation tests were applied using sleep scores as a single predictor and each mood state as outcome variables.

 ### Impulse Response Function Visualization